Update: ‘Design’ section updated and ‘Expected Interior & Features’ section added.

 Release Date & Price

-Given that its donor model (next-gen gas-powered Tacoma) should go on sale and achieve normalized production next year, the Toyota Tacoma EV should enter showrooms before 2025.
+Given that its donor model (fourth-gen Tacoma) will go on sale later in 2023, and the hybrid version isn’t due until next year, the Toyota Tacoma EV should not be expected before mid-decade.

-At least 300 miles of range and a starting price of well below USD 40,000 would be the general expectation from potential Tacoma EV customers mid-decade.
-Ford’s introducing a higher-segment electric pickup, the Ford F-150 Lightning, at that base price this spring, followed by General Motors with the Silverado EV WT next spring.
-The smaller Toyota electric truck would rival Ford’s Ranger EV, which could arrive closer to 2025.
+At least 300 miles of range and a starting price of under USD 50,000 would be the general expectation from potential Tacoma EV customers.
+The smaller Toyota electric truck would rival Ford’s Ranger EV, which could arrive closer to 2025, and the Rivian R2T, that’s expected around 2026, and therefore pricing has to be competitive.

 The Tacoma has been popular in the United States because of its value-for-money appeal and relatively low price tag.
-It offers the practicality of a daily car while also capable of towing, hauling, and off-roading.
+It offers the practicality of a daily car and also good towing, hauling, and off-roading capabilities.
 Toyota would have to protect these traits of the Tacoma when taking it down the path of all-electric.

 Featured Image Source: Toyota Motor Corporation